Animal Care and Use in Research and Teaching Policy

 - Ensuring that housing conditions and care are species-appropriate and occur in an environment that is safe and secure for both animals and staff.

-The Dean of the College of Arts & Sciences is the Institutional Official overseeing the animal program and the IACUC, and appoints all IACUC members.
+The Vice President, Chief of Staff, General Counsel and Board Secretary is the Institutional Official overseeing the animal program and the IACUC, and appoints all IACUC members.
 The committee must consist of a minimum of five voting members including: the chair, the attending veterinarian, at least one practicing scientist experienced in animal research, one individual having no affiliation with the College (other than as a member of this committee), and one individual whose primary concern is non-scientific in nature.

 Lewis & Clark College’s Assurance Number: D16-00935

 Effective Date: April 20, 2020